A blog helps you solidify your thinking. But the practice of blogging is both a freedom and a constraint.

 It’s liberating to say whatever you want, even if no one reads it.
 How dare someone discovers you!
 At the same time, there’s a fear that what’s written isn’t polished enough to be published.

 The fear is that your words may be wrong or misunderstood.
 No one likes to be called out.
-But that's also part of the excitement; the ability to catch someone's criticism.
+But that’s also part of the excitement—

 Bloggers raise their hand before they are ready.
 They pick themselves, professionals, past success, or not.
-They have a long-term willingness to figure it out all out and change the world while no one notices.
+They have a long-term willingness to figure it out all out and mix and mash the world of ideas even if only a handful of people notice.